orchidsoftware/orchid.software/docs/en/docs/filters.md

 ## Eloquent Filter

-When you need to create more complex queries, you can use Eloquent filters, which allow you to manage yourself completely.
+When you need to create complex queries, you can use Eloquent filters, which allow you to manage yourself completely.
 There is an artisan command to create a new filter:

 ```php